xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 [y/n]:
 ```

-If you am happy with the default list, press [n] to process.
+If users are happy with the default list, user keyboard option [n] to process.

-If you want to remove some candidates, which, may be unavailable in your lab or you don't like certain properties, press [y] to enter CAS of unwanted solvents.
+If users want to remove certain candidates, use keyboard option [y], followed by entering CAS of unwanted solvents.
 Press [enter] to finish.